AANovokhatskiy/pyscarcopula/README.md

 # What is it
-This project is made to calculate to calculate portfolio risk metrics Value-at-risk (VaR) and Conditional Value-at-risk (CVaR) using stochastic multivariate copula approach.
+This project is made to calculate portfolio risk metrics Value-at-risk (VaR) and Conditional Value-at-risk (CVaR) using stochastic multivariate copula approach.
 The main idea of calculations is the following.
 Consider a multivariate financial time-series (stock prices for example) and transform them to log-returns.
 Then we do
 * Fit marginal distributions.
 Implemented: normal (best perfomance), Levy stable (heavy-tailed), generalized hyperbolic (heavy-tailed).
 * Fit joint distribution.
 We use multivariate Archimedian copla approach.
 Implemented Frank, Gumbel, Clayton and Joe copulas.
 For this copulas we consider a classical model with constant parameter (MLE) and time-dependend model where Ornstein-Uhlenbeck process is used as a copula parameter.
 This extension of model could improve joint distribution fit about 15-20% more for log-likelihood.